-Wisbech Port is Cambridgeshire's only gateway to the sea, offering excellent facilities and competitive wharfage dues.
+Wisbech Port offers excellent facilities and competitive wharfage dues

-Wisbech Port offers a high-quality service at very competitive rates, including:
+Wisbech Port offers a high-quality service at very competitive rates.
+This includes:

-- Diesel bunkers, water and stores available (at reasonable notice)
+- availability of diesel bunkers, water and stores (with reasonable notice)

-For further information or cargo enquiries, please contact the port operator by telephoning +44 (0)1945 587070 or refer to the Tide Timetable booklet.
+For more information, please contact the Port Operator by calling +44 (0)1945 587070 or refer to the Tide Timetable booklet.